EENI Global Business School

 Languages: Masters, Doctorate, International Business, English + Study Master Doctorate in International Business in Spanish Irlanda Study Doctorate in International Business in French Irlande Masters Foreign Trade in Portuguese Irlanda.

-1. Credits of the Subject “Doing Business in Ireland”: 1 ECTS
+1. Credits of the Subject “Business, Trade and Transport in Ireland”: 1 ECTS

-International Trade and Business in Ireland
+International Trade, Logistics and Business in Ireland

 Trans-European Transport Corridors